zhangjiahui-buaa/adversarial-example/README.md

-This repo contains some algorithms to generate adversarial examples such as FSGM,C&W algorithms
+This repo contains some algorithms to generate adversarial examples